 - subject indexing in online catalogues and directories

-Also, occasionally for Axiomathes: an international journal in ontology and cognitive systems, Information, Journal of documentation, Journal of the American Society for Information Science and Technology, Scire: representación y organización del conocimiento, and in the past for AIB-Web.
+Also, occasionally for Axiomathes: an international journal in ontology and cognitive systems, Information, Journal of documentation, Journal of knowledge management, Journal of the American Society for Information Science and Technology, Scire: representación y organización del conocimiento, and in the past for AIB-Web.
 Contributi (editor-in-chief, 2000-2008).

 Books have always been around me since I was a child, and I soon realized that a basic question was which ones to read...
 When I was 7 years old, my grand-father Giulio Gnoli wrote that I had "a need for order, organization, almost cataloguing, of documentation", so that I was often "writing, making lists, establishing a precise sequence between persons and between facts, pretending to own large books where news and details could be searched for"...
 Nickname Scritur, "Writer" in the dialect of Oltrepò, has been given me by my friend Franco Mela with the sense of the one who takes notes on trivial things (actually of ethnographic interest) he is told about.
 It is a weird fate that my great-great-grandfather, my great-grandfather, my great-aunt, and my mother have also been librarians.
 I am pleased that my work contributes to the diffusion and use of knowledge, a cause without owners nor flag.